 Birth Certificate and IDs: Help with process of obtaining birth certificates, social security cards, and state IDs for individuals leaving jail, prison, and abuse shelters.

 Christmas Outreach: Families receive baskets of food, children receive toys, and needy families are paired with more fortunate families to share blessings.
-In 2012, we paired more than 67 families and served more than 700 children by giving away over 12,500 donated toys.
-NCC provided a sit down meal at the Morgan County Jail for female inmates.
+In 2016, we paired more than 45 families and served more than 700 children by giving away over 14,000 donated toys.

 Jobs for Life/Limestone Prison/Morgan County Jail/Local Rehabs: We are currently teaching or have taught the Jobs for Life program (jobsforlife.com) to males, females and youth in different settings; such as women’s residential alcohol/drug treatment, jails, prison and youth programs.
 We do this on a volunteer basis, paying for all curriculum and travel.
 The purpose of JFL is to elevate the power of work to transform lives.
 It trains people not only how to get a job, but keep a job.
 The JfL training classes teaches timeless biblical principles concerning work and the ways those principles are applied in the marketplace.
 Through this training, men and women develop character and become connected to a community of support to help them obtain far more than just a job.
 They experience life, a life filled with confidence, self-control, coaching, learning, and faith.
 We have graduated more than 800 men, women, and youth from the JFL program in the past four years.